Eshlyn greets you

 “Or me?”
 I looked at Selene and Eshlyn, trying not to appear startled.

 “No idea,” Dent said, glancing over to Val before finding me.
-“But you gave Eshlyn the original sample, Selene delivered it to the queen.
-And then Eshlyn cultivated the cure, and I was treated with it.”
+“But you gave them the original sample, Selene delivered it to the queen, Eshlyn cultivated the cure, and I was treated with it.”

 “Not even a thank you?”
 Dent muttered, leaning back.